 Almost no wasted space

 From the pictures you can see how much valuable real estate is lost in the gaps between round pots.
-Square pots fill in these gaps, which not only creates a larger planting area, but also gives plant roots a little more room to spread out.
+Square pots fill in these gaps, which not only creates a larger planting area, but also gives plant roots more room to spread out.

 We’re not talking about the nursery flats you find at your local garden center or grocery store though.
 Those flats tend to be thin and brittle which can be problematic, especially if you’re using said trays to hold standing water for bog plants. *Walks into room to find flat mysteriously developed pinhole overnight, all contents drained on floor.*